 Engaging with such professionals will also help the owner know whether the vacant land is a match to the property he wants to build or not.

+A team of professionals can recognize unforeseen risks and safety issues.
 For instance, if the land is at the edge of a right-angled cliff, an architect and landscaper may counsel against the purchase for safety reasons.

 At the same time, they’ll also present options that can ensure safety for such a site while adequately communicating the hefty financial implications involving such an undertaking.